Oklahoma High School Football State Championship Games:

 The Occupational Safety degree program at UCO prepares students for practice in the safety, health and environmental (SH&E) profession.
 Graduates from this program are in high-demand and enjoy very competitive starting salaries.
-A 2018 survey by the Board of Certified Safety Professionals found the average salary for safety professionals with less than five years of experience was $68,200 (BCSP, 2018).
+A 2020 survey by Safety+Health magazine (published by the National Safety Council) found the average salary for safety professionals with less than five years of experience was $70,000 (Safety+Health, 2020).
 UCO Occupational Safety graduates have many roles and responsibilities when they enter the profession and often receive full-time job offers prior to graduation.
-Companies who have hired our graduates include OG&E, Oklahoma State Department of Labor, Chesapeake, Devon, Federal OSHA and many more.”
+Companies who have hired our graduates include OG&E, Oklahoma State Department of Labor, Chesapeake, Devon, Federal OSHA and many more.

 Student Learning Objectives